peraharju/e-ink-gauges/README.md

 sudo apt install libcurl4-openssl-dev

-set Signal-K server url and 'deltas' in gauges.c lines 100-112
+Set Signal-K server url and 'deltas' in gauges.c lines 109-124

 make
-run sudo ./myboat
+run sudo ./myboat</br>
 'myboad' is defined as TARGET in Makefile

 Tested with Raspberry Pi 4 using sample-nmea0183-data from Signal-K server.